Jean Lannes: Death

 On 22 May 1809, during a lull in the second day of the Battle of Aspern-Essling, Lannes went and sat down at the edge of a ditch, his hand over his eyes and his legs crossed.

 As he sat there, plunged in gloomy meditation on having seen his friend, General Pierre Charles Pouzet, decapitated mid-conversation by a cannonball, a second cannonball fired from a gun at Enzersdorf ricocheted and struck him just where his legs crossed.
 The knee-pan of one was smashed, and the back sinews of the other torn.
-The marshal said, "I am wounded; it's nothing much; give me your hand to help me up."
+The marshal said "I am wounded; it's nothing much; give me your hand to help me up."
 He tried to rise, but could not.

 He was carried to the tête de pont, where the chief surgeons proceeded to dress his wound.
-One of Lannes' legs was amputated within two minutes by Dominique Jean Larrey.
+Lannes' left leg was amputated within two minutes by Dominique Jean Larrey.
 He bore the painful operation with courage; it was hardly over when Napoleon came up and, kneeling beside the stretcher, wept as he embraced the marshal.
 On 23 May, he was transported by boat to the finest house in Kaiserebersdorf, now a part of Simmering district of Vienna.
-Eight days later, Lannes succumbed to his painful wounds at daybreak on 31 May.
+Eight days later, on 31 May, Lannes died from his painful wounds at daybreak.
+Napoleon commented on Lannes' death by saying "I have lost the most distinguished general in my army, my companion in arms for sixteen years, and my best friend."

 He was initially buried in Les Invalides, Paris, but in 1810, he was exhumed and reinterred in the Panthéon national after a grandiose ceremony.